atet/flutter/README.md

 - In the Start Menu, search for "environment" and open the "Edit the system environment variables" entry
 - Click on "Environment Variables" in the bottom-right of the popup
-- Under "System variables," highlight the "Path" entry and click on "Edit"
+- Under "User variables," highlight the "Path" entry and click on "Edit"
 - In the popup, Click on "New" and add the path to `C:\Android\flutter\bin` here
 - Click "OK" to close out all windows
 - If you have Command Prompt or VSCode open, you must restart them for these changes to take effect